Librarian Pro Manual

 Creating export templates

-Librarian Pro can export to both to HTML and your iPod.
-Creating new templates for both of these formats is relatively easy if you have experience with a text editor.
-Of course, creating a HTML template requires knowledge of HTML as well.
+Librarian Pro can export to HTML creating a web page.
+Creating new templates for both formats is relatively easy if you have experience with a text editor.
+Creating an HTML template requires knowledge of HTML as well.
 Once installed, templates are stored in the Application Support (macOS) or Application Data (Windows) folders.

 Creating an HTML Template